- Is usually not holistic

 At famous private universities like those belonging to the Ivy League, the high applicant count of public schools meets the intense evaluation process of small private schools.
 With so many applicants — nearly all of which are arguably qualified for a spot — these schools need to find some way to differentiate one student from another.

 Consequently, these schools place heavy weight on “soft” admissions criteria like extracurricular activities and essays.
 But unlike the schools mentioned in the previous section, your extracurriculars need to be extremely well-developed if you hope to be accepted to a competitive private school.
 It’s imperative that through your accomplishments, you demonstrate not only academic or professional skill, but also admirable personality traits like passion, leadership, and dedication.

-For these schools, extracurriculars are also important in that they’re the most effective way to demonstrate interest in your potential major, or if you’re undecided, certain areas in which you are particularly talented.
-While this can be communicated to some extent through strong grades or test scores in a corresponding subject, extracurricular activities allow you to show off practical skills, like lab research, and prove that you have what it takes to be successful inside the classroom and out.
+For these schools, extracurricular activities are also important in that they’re the most effective way to demonstrate interest in your potential major, or if you’re undecided, certain areas in which you are particularly talented.
+While this can be communicated to some extent through strong grades or test scores in a corresponding subject, ECs allow you to show off practical skills, like lab research, and prove that you have what it takes to be successful inside the classroom and out.

 Admissions at competitive private universities: